UnitedCTF/UnitedCTF-2021/challenges/programming/esolang/interpreters/py/README.md

-# CTF-Lang Python
+# CTFLang Python

-A Python interpreter for CTF-Lang.
+A Python interpreter for CTFLang.

 ## Usage